hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 <br>

 There are three files we will initially need: a Windows 2019 ISO, a Windows 10 Enterprise ISO, and a virtualization software of some kind.
-For our purposes we'll be using Oracle's VirtualBox application.
-I've added links to them below
+For our purposes we'll be using Oracle's VirtualBox.
+I've added links to all of these below.
 <br>

 [Windows Server 2019](https://www.microsoft.com/en-US/evalcenter/evaluate-windows-server-2019?filetype=ISO)